draxios/docs/for-establishing-it-ai-team.md

 ## Executive Summary

 AI is not a replacement for anything or anyone.
 AI is not a blackbox.
-AI is a producitivy and learning accelerant.
-It's a tool that should be reviewed, and if found useful, ultizlied by companies within strict guardrails.
+AI is a productivity and learning accelerant.
+It's a tool that should be reviewed, and if found useful, utilized by companies within strict guardrails.

 AI is a complementary asset that amplifies the capabilities of professionals.
 It demystifies complex data, provides actionable insights, allowing human talent to focus on strategic and creative endeavors.